-- NOTE: If a system with 1100 W AC or HVDC PSU operates from 100 to 120V, the power rating per PSU is derated to 1050 W. - (i) NOTE: If a system with 1600 W PSUs operates from 100 to 120 V, then the power rating per PSU is derated to 800 W. - NOTE: Heat dissipation is calculated using the PSU wattage rating. - NOTE: This system is also designed to connect to the IT power systems with a phase to phase voltage not exceeding 230 V. - (i) NOTE: PSUs rated for 1600 W and higher require high-line voltage (200-240 V) to supply their rated capacity.
+- i NOTE: Heat dissipation is calculated using the PSU wattage rating. - NOTE: This system is also designed to connect to the IT power systems with a phase to phase voltage not exceeding 240 V. - i NOTE: PSUs rated for 1600 W and higher require high-line voltage (200-240 V) to supply their rated capacity.